zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 207] (#msdiv207) {#msdiv207 .ref .msdiv} (16 - 18)

 [APZ 207.1] (#apz207 .1) {#apz207 .1 .ref .apz} "Are the eyes cast under
-A discreet travel will be a ship.”
+A discreet travel will be a ship."
 The eyes that look underneath the Eyekveda?
 Here some monks are willing to see what they are.
 (14-8) 1 (i) should be used) How does the eyes not look at?
 (Not (14-8) 1 (i) (ii) should be used) 'Naughty traveling in Nuwana Should be used in (14-11) 2)

 [APZ 207.2] (#apz207 .2) {#apz207 .2 .ref .apz} "Was it moderately
-What to do most of the sleeping” is the point of view Two include the application of the center. whether the unborn born is born or applied, The unborn dutiary center was born or applied to the tertiary center, chaternary In order to be born or to be engaged in this medium.
+What to do most of the sleeping" is the point of view Two include the application of the center. whether the unborn born is born or applied, The unborn dutiary center was born or applied to the tertiary center, chaternary In order to be born or to be engaged in this medium.
 Realidu or birthplace center is frequently serviced by vadai abundance.
 Here The mean was born or secondary center, tertiya center, The center is frequently serviced, vadai.
 Abundant vaunted.
 Mezilka Center Wei.
-“Do you know how to sleep is the day of the walkway here From the work (covering) doctrinesCleanses the heart.
+"Do you know how to sleep is the day of the walkway here From the work (covering) doctrinesCleanses the heart.
 Night Primetime Work on the walkway cleanses the heart from the doctrines of masking. night The idea of a well-discreet rise in remembrance of holding the foot together by the middle foot